angular/angular/aio/content/tutorial/toh-pt4.md

   ng generate component messages
 </code-example>

-The CLI creates the component files in the `src/app/messages` folder and declare `MessagesComponent` in `AppModule`.
+The CLI creates the component files in the `src/app/messages` folder and declares the `MessagesComponent` in `AppModule`.

 Modify the `AppComponent` template to display the generated `MessagesComponent`